lekl01/Old/AutomationTest/cypress/e2e/README.txt

-Set { "chromeWebSecurity": false } in your cypress.config js file, in order for the Stripe element to work
+Set { "chromeWebSecurity": false } in your cypress.config js file, in order for the Stripe element to work in Chrome.